-After passing the examinations and a minimum of five years of practice under the supervision of a certified ocularist, as well as a predetermined number of credits earned, we are eligible to get a degree from the ASO.
-Thereafter, we continue with the certification process with the "National Examining Board of Ocularists" (NEBO), an agency independent of the ASO and regulated by a federal agency of the United States, NCHCA (National Commission for Health Certifying Agencies).
+After passing the examinations and with a minimum of five years of practice under the supervision of a certified ocularist, as well as a predetermined number of credits, we are eligible to get a degree from the ASO.
+We then continue with the certification process through the "National Examining Board of Ocularists" (NEBO), an ASO-independent agency, regulated by a federal agency of the United States, NCHCA (National Commission for Health Certifying Agencies).

 3) How to remove and replace the prosthesis for cleaning?

-Find the lower edge of the prosthesis with your right hand fingers or use a suction cup on the anterior surface of the prosthesis.
+Find the lower edge of the prosthesis with your right-hand fingers or use a suction cup on the anterior surface of the prosthesis.

-With the thumb of the left hand, lift the upper eyelid to remove pressure on the prosthesis.
+Using the thumb of the left hand, lift the upper eyelid to remove pressure on the prosthesis.

-When the prosthesis is in place in the upper part of the orbit, continue to hold the prosthesis with the right hand and with the left index finger, pull down the lower eyelid to the eyelash.
-Finally, with the right hand, push the prosthesis firmly in the orbit and release the lower eyelid.
+When the prosthesis is in place in the upper part of the orbit, continue to hold the prosthesis with the right hand and using the left index finger, pull down the lower eyelid to the eyelash.
+Finally, using the right hand, push the prosthesis firmly in the orbit and release the lower eyelid.

 4) What is the lifespan of an ocular prosthesis?

-5) When should I visit my ocularist?
+5) How often should I visit my ocularist?

-There are not many ophthalmologists oculoplastic surgeons and they are generally found in large urban areas such as Montreal and Quebec and are usually affiliated with university hospitals.
-The costs incurred to consult these specialists as well as the surgeries are generally covered by the Régie d'Assurance Maladie du Québec (RAMQ), save for some exceptions.
+Ophthalmologists oculoplastic surgeons are scarce, and they are generally found in large urban areas such as Montreal and Quebec.
+They are usually affiliated with university hospitals.
+The costs incurred for both these consultations and surgeries are generally covered by the Régie d'Assurance Maladie du Québec (RAMQ), with a few exceptions.

-The second step is the reproduction of the "sclera" ("white" of the eye) and modification of the iris.
-The third step is the fitting of the ocular prosthesis, the evaluation of comfort and aesthetic, and we make the necessary adjustments and the final polishing.
+The second step is the reproduction of the "sclera" (white outer layer of the eyeball) and the modification of the iris.
+The third step involves fitting the ocular prosthesis, evaluating the level of comfort and aesthetics, and making the necessary adjustments and the final polishing.